Skip to content

 Photo of Patrick Rowan Patrick Rowan

-Pat’s practice focuses on criminal and civil enforcement proceedings and internal investigations.
-He has substantial experience in federal law enforcement, as well as international and national security matters.
-He also advises corporate clients on compliance with the Foreign Corrupt Practices Act, the ITAR, the EAR and OFAC regulations.
+As a member of the firm’s nationally recognized Government Investigations and White Collar Litigation department, Pat’s practice focuses on criminal and civil enforcement proceedings and internal investigations.
+He has substantial experience in international and national security matters.
+He has represented individuals and companies in a variety of federal criminal investigations, as well as civil enforcement actions.
+He also advises corporate clients on compliance with the Foreign Corrupt Practices Act, OFAC sanctions, the ITAR, the EAR and CFIUS regulations.
+He has conducted numerous internal investigations for large companies with significant international operations.

 Read more about Patrick RowanEmail